 Alternatively, you can change your code so that NSURLConnection accepts any SSL certificate.
 Please see the question and answer on Stack Overflow: http://stackoverflow.com/questions/933331/how-to-use-nsurlconnection-to-connect-with-ssl-for-an-untrusted-cert

-If you're only browsing a single website in Safari you can just accept the certificate in Safari and that will work for a while.
+If you're only browsing a single website in Safari you can just accept the certificate in Safari and that will work for that site.
 If the SSL site is only being used to load resources such as images, then you'll need to visit it directly and accept the certificate before it will work.

 iOS 4 and later

-On the device, browse to http://charlesproxy.com/charles.crt then install the certificate.
+On the device, set your HTTP proxy to use Charles, and then browse to http://www.charlesproxy.com/getssl to install the certificate.